ArpitPrd/Gem5-Tutorial/logs.md

 - completed some refractoring of config script code
 - have to find all the type of memory and their respective processor required to run

+## Day 4
+- Completed the report
+- start working on getting the latency and miss_rates and stuff